akejolin/snowpack-plugin-raw-file-loader/README.md

 # snowpack-plugin-raw-loader
 This tiny [Snowpack](https://www.snowpack.dev/) plugin will stringify wanted files so they can be loaded as modules.
+For example `.md`, `.svg` etc.

 #### snowpack.config.js